 Once all these are specified the iteration process is run and this results in a final solution.
 This solution specifies how much biomass is harvested from every grid cell and thus which part of the available utilised agricultural area is used for dedicated cropping of a certain biomass crop.
 The GIS module in the framework then generates a new land use map incorporating the new dedicated cropping areas.
-This results in a new land use situation which can then be compared to the present land use situation.
+This results in a new land use situation which can then be compared to the present land use situation to determine the land use changes as is further describe in Section 3.8.3 under 'Function impacts assessment'.
 Comparison of both maps is also done in a GIS module of the framework which then generates the land use changes.
-The land use changes are the basis for environmental impact assessment of the chain (see Section 3.5).
+These land use changes are the basis for environmental impact assessment of the chain (see Section 3.5).